wdhdev/free-for-life/README.md

 ## BaaS

+  - [Appwrite](https://appwrite.io) - A backend platform for developing Web, Mobile, and Flutter applications.
+  - [AWS Amplify](https://aws.amazon.com/amplify) - A complete solution that lets frontend web and mobile developers easily build, ship, and host full-stack applications on AWS, with the flexibility to leverage the breadth of AWS services as use cases evolve.
   - [back4app.com](https://www.back4app.com) - Back4App is an easy-to-use, flexible and scalable backend based on Parse Platform.
   - [backendless.com](https://backendless.com) — Mobile and Web Baas, with 1 GB file storage free, push notifications 50000/month, and 1000 data objects in table.
   - [BMC Developer Program](https://developers.bmc.com/site/global/bmc_helix_platform/program/overview/index.gsp) — The BMC Developer Program provides documentation and resources to build and deploy digital innovations for your enterprise.
 Access to a comprehensive, personal sandbox which includes the platform, SDK, and a library of components that can be used to build and tailor apps.